codefresh-io/cap-docs.codefresh.io/_docs/runtime/git-sources.md

 	url="/images/runtime/create-git-source.png"
 	alt="Create Git Source"
 	caption="Create Git Source"
-    max-width="70%"
+    max-width="50%"
 %}

 {:start="3"}
-1. If you have already installed the Codefresh CLI, select **I already have...**, and continue with Git Source creation instructions in the lower part of the panel.
+1. If you have already installed the Codefresh CLI, select **I already have...**, and continue with Git Source creation in the lower part of the panel.
   >If you created a new GitOps repo for the Git Source, make sure that the Git token has admin rights to the new repo.